-Starting from OS 2.13 Keenetic routers support IEEE 802.11k, 802.11r and 802.11v (OS 2.15 and higher) standards.
-This mechanism is named 'Seamless Wi-Fi roaming' and designed for fast switching of wireless clients between access points.
+Starting from OS 2.13, Keenetic routers support IEEE 802.11k, 802.11r and 802.11v (OS 2.15 and higher) standards.
+This mechanism is named 'Seamless Wi-Fi Roaming' and is designed to fast switch wireless clients between access points.
 Ordinary the switching procedure from one AP to another AP takes up to 5 sec.
-The 802.11k, 802.11r and 802.11v standards speed up this procedure to 100 ms. This allows to avoid breaks in VoWi-Fi calls.
-Mentioned standards implements 3 different functions, which works independently from each other.
+The 802.11k, 802.11r and 802.11v standards speed up this procedure to 100 ms. This allows avoiding breaks in VoWi-Fi calls.
+Mentioned standards implement 3 different functions, which works independently of each other.
 Each of these functions improves the Wi-Fi seamless roaming performance.

-For example, there are two Keenetics - one in the Router mode and another is in the additional mode ('Access point' or 'Repeater') to extend the coverage area of the main router.
-If seamless Wi-Fi roaming is enabled, then when you move with your mobile device around the apartment, accelerated reconnection between the access points will take place.
+For example, two Keenetics are in the Router mode and another in the additional mode ('Access point/Extender' or 'Repeater/Extender') to extend the main router's coverage area.
+If seamless Wi-Fi roaming is enabled, then accelerated reconnection between the access points will occur when you move with your mobile device around the apartment.

 NOTE: Important!
 What you need to implement seamless Wi-Fi roaming on Keenetic:

-2. Mobile device should support seamless roaming, IEEE 802.11k/r/v standards.
-For information please refer to the technical documentation from the manufacturer.
+2. The mobile device should support seamless roaming, IEEE 802.11k/r/v standards.
+For information, please refer to the technical documentation from the manufacturer.

 3. All Keenetic devices should be within a single LAN segment.